Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Steel Predator (MPMM).md

 aliases: ["Steel Predator"]
 ---
 # Steel Predator
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-232, Mordenkainen's Tome of Foes p.
-239*
+232*

 A steel predator is a merciless machine with one purpose: to locate and kill its target regardless of distance and obstacles.